HolyBlackCat/cpp-tutorials/language/02_basic/19_functions_1.md

 Functions have a special relationship with arrays, for no particular reason other than C legacy.
 This only applies to arrays, and not to e.g. `std::vector`.

 Arrays can't be returned from functions at all (specifying one as a return type is a compilation error).
+Instead, you can return a `std::vector`, or a struct with an array in it.

-When used as function parameters, arrays lose the size information:
+When used as function parameters, arrays get custom behavior that will be explained in more detail in later chapters.

+For one, they lose the size information:
 ```cpp
 void foo(int arr[3]) // This `3` is ignored.
 {